Nonesuch Press: Week-End books

 The Week-End Book was a single volume anthology of general reading designed for a weekend away in a cottage or on a boat.
 It was first published by the Nonesuch Press in June 1924 and was its best selling title.
+The first half of the book contained an anthology of English poetry.
 Sales exceeded 100,000 copies within the first seven years.
 It continued to prove extremely popular and was reprinted in England 34 times up until 2006, sometime in facsimile.
-It contained works of fiction and non-fiction in small articles that could be read in moments of leisure, and included a wide range of subjects including poetry, religious works, songs, jokes, games and recipes, An American edition was added later.
+The 1938 edition was reissued in paperback by Penguin Books (nos.
+129 & 130).
+Each Week-End Book contained works of fiction and non-fiction in small articles that could be read in moments of leisure, and included a wide range of subjects including poetry, religious works, songs, jokes, games and recipes, An American edition was added later.

 It was designed for a middle brow reader who wanted a wide range of cultural topics but never to go in too deep.
 Virginia Woolf once commented about the books, "The Hogarth Press may not make any money but at least we did not publish The Week-End Book."